user-none/chipped8/README.md

 * Cached and Cached Lx are about 25% slower then pure with heavily self modifying ROMs

 The different interpreters are available mainly as an exercise in understanding different designs.
-The execution of a ROM is the identical across all of them.
+The execution of a ROM is identical across all of them.

 ## Install and Run